vitamin d hair loss

 Symptoms of Vitamin D Deficiency

-Vitamin D Deficiency hair loss is often reversible, so it's essential to understand the signs of vitamin deficiency.
+Vitamin D deficiency can affect your hair growth in various ways, often leading to noticeable symptoms.
+Many people may not realize they are lacking vitamin D until they start experiencing issues.
 Vitamin D deficiency is quite common, especially in regions where people get limited sunlight or during certain seasons.
 You can know you have vitamin D deficiency if you experience these symptoms:

 Fatigue and Weakness: Feeling tiredness or lack of energy, even after enough rest.